hupratt/ecom/README.md

 - The latest multiprocessing apache module is used to create parallel replicas of our app.
 Each apache "event_worker" is 1 process and 1 python app.
 1 process launches multiple threads so that each app is concurrently accessed by multiple users.
 The big performance advantage of the "event_worker" over the regular worker is that once the connection is idle, the thread gives back the control of the socket to Apache.
 - There is a full decoupling of the front end with React written in JSX which is then tranpiled to vanilla javascript through the dev and build scripts specified in the package.json file.
 - React components live in the "ecom/frontend" django app.
 Redux is extensively used to manage state in order to guarantee a single source of truth and avoid having the multiple components managing state.
 Each component gets the state as props from the store.
-- A load balancer sitting in front of the servers distributes tasks using a round robin scheduler.
-This setup mitigates timeouts and ensures failover as there is always a server that can handle incoming requests without having to upgrade our bandwidth to a more expensive tier with our cloud provider.
-Further improvements to the set up will include: request compression
 - The continuous delivery pipeline is triggered by a git push to origin by any member that has write access to this repo.
 - The git push triggers a webhook where both github and jenkins are listening on in order to build the jenkins pipeline.
 - Specifications of the Jenkinsfile can be found above.